Prismik/pepito-pizzeria/README.md

 ## Migrate data
 First you will need to do a `npm install mongo-migrate --save` at the project root

-You will find a folder called `miscs`.
+You will find a folder called `miscs` from the latest master pull.
 Take all the content and paste it in the `node_modules` folder.

-Then go into `node_modules` folder in your terminal and run the command `node mongo-migrate -runmmnode mongo-migrate -runmm`
+Then go into `node_modules` folder in your terminal and run the command `node mongo-migrate -runmm`

 GG, you have migrated the sexy data